IFSA/Alliance: Shanghai - International Business in China

 Don't go abroad if you want to study.
 A student - Brandeis University View Entire Review

 I learned that no matter how much you learn about a culture or a country, nothing compares to actually being able to experiencing it first hand.
 I am also amazed at how our similarities and differences unite us in such way that without realizing it, you feel like you could belong anywhere, and that our understanding of one anoth...
 Houda E - Kenyon College View Entire Review

-Study abroad with the Alliance in Shanghai, China!
+Study abroad with the Institute for Study Abroad in Shanghai, China!

 - Pursue your academic interests and earn 15 credits in international business and economic development at the heart of China's commercial and finance center.